How Smart Parking Can Reduce Parking Violations4 min readReading Time: 3 minutes

 In public parking management, violations are an issue of critical importance.
 This is often the result of a limited number of on-street parking resources that must be fairly distributed amongst a huge number of visitors each day.
 While rules and fines are instituted to reduce parking violations, parking rules are not followed well.

 With limited traffic police patrolling around the city, only some of the violators are caught.
 A competent technology-based solution can reduce parking violations by identifying violators in time and allow city administrations to design and implement effective policies.

 Smart parking helps drivers stay on the right side of the law

 Most parking violations occur because of a lack of parking space.
 When motorists are unable to find a spot, the temptation to park along the road, at a ‘No Parking’ zone or in a reserved space is great.
-Smart parking technology helps drivers locate vacant spaces even before reaching the destination, thus reducing the number of violations.
+Smart parking technologies help drivers locate vacant spaces even before reaching the destination, thus it reduce parking violations.
 Parking violations also occur when the probability of getting caught is low.
 With smart parking technology, where cameras capture all activity, it becomes difficult to get away with breaking the law.

 How smart parking helps enforcement officials

 Smart parking technology not only helps drivers find parking spaces quickly but also enables law enforcers to track violations using historic and real-time parking analytics.
 Through the use of sensors and cameras, law enforcers can identify violators quickly and electronically send a ticket.
 This increases the detection of violations, allowing enforcement officials to act on them immediately.